crosen188/ibm-containers-interconnect-2017/README.md

 **Difficulty**: Intermediate
 **Time Required**: TBD

 In this lab, you will leverage the Active Deploy service to perform app maintenance without requiring any downtime to your production app.
+Active Deploy uses standard technique(s).
+For example, Red/Black deployment.

 # Legal Disclaimer:
 IBM’s statements regarding its plans, directions, and intent are subject to change or withdrawal without notice at IBM’s sole discretion.